osdag-admin/Osdag/README.md

     Installation steps:
     ===================
+    # If you have already installed the  previous version of Osdag in your system then skip step 1) & 2) and just run the new downloaded 	Osdag_setup_x86.exe.
     # See Advanced-User section below, before you execute these steps.
     1) Run Miniconda2-latest-Windows-x86.exe
         # Follow on-screen instructions AND select the following options in the Setup: